twilio-labs/open-pixel-art/CONTRIBUTING.md

 ### Verifying your changes

 Once you did your change, go over to http://localhost:8080 and you should see your new pixel.
-If you are not happy with the placement, keep changing the `x` and `y` values and if you are not happy with the `color` you can keep changing the `color` property.
+If you are not happy with the placement, keep changing the `x` and `y` values and if you are not happy with the `colour` you can keep changing the `colour` property.

-Afterwards make sure that all tests are still passing by running in a different terminal:
+Afterwards, make sure that all tests are still passing by running in a different terminal:

 ```bash
 npm test